 The first assessment would be whether a study attained the explicit minimum quality criteria (that is, in terms of the minimum acceptable size, level of blinding [if blinding is possible], length of follow-up, etc).

-The following framework forms an initial aide memoir for assessing RCTs, but other issues will arise on a study by study basis.
+The following framework forms an initial memory aid for assessing RCTs, but other issues will arise on a study by study basis.